310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 The way we acted like traitors to ES, behaved like villains, and called ourselves RB — That was all part of an act.

-We have always been Morisawa-senpai’s favorite heroes of justice, and had never been tainted by evil.
+We have always been Morisawa-senpai’s favorite allies of justice, and had never been tainted by evil.

 We’re going to make a big announcement to state that, in a safe place far from Okinawa.
 At the same time, we’re going to present the evidence we’ve gathered and denounce Crimson Production as an evil organization.
 {% endbubble %}